The following sections describe all aspects and features of the Squish IDE:

-As noted in the tutorials, the Squish IDE works just like the Eclipse IDE.
-If you aren't used to Eclipse, it is crucial to understand the key concepts of Views and Perspectives.
-In Eclipse (and therefore in the Squish IDE), a View is essentially a child window (perhaps a dock window, or a tab in an existing window).
-A Perspective is a collection of Views arranged together.
-Both are accessible through the Window menu.
+Squish IDE works just like Eclipse IDE.
+If you aren't used to Eclipse, it is crucial to understand the key concepts of views and perspectives.
+In Eclipse (and therefore in the Squish IDE), a view is essentially a child window (perhaps a dock window, or a tab in an existing window).
+A perspective is a collection of views arranged together.
+You can access perspectives and views through the Window menu.